-Students are housed in on-campus undergraduate dorms in doubles, triples or quads, and eat in campus dining facilities.
+Students are housed in on-campus undergraduate dorms in doubles or triples, and eat in campus dining facilities.
 Teaching assistants/residential advisors live with the students and are available to mentor and assist the students.
 In addition, the camp directors are on-site 24 hours/day.
 Overall, we maintain a student to staff ratio that is better than the universities require.

 WHEN & WHERE ARE THE WORKSHOPS?

-There will be three Molecular Biology of Cancer workshops, three Molecular Neuroscience workshops and two Molecular Immunology workshops this summer, held concurrently at the University of California at Berkeley and University of California, San Diego.
-Molecular Biology of Cancer and Molecular Neuroscience workshops will be held 6/4-6/17 and 6/18-7/1 at UC Berkeley, and from 7/9-7/22 at UC San Diego.
-Molecular Immunology workshops are 6/4-6/17 at UC Berkeley and 7/9-7/22 at UC San Diego.
+*Some of our programs are moving online.
+Please contact us for details*.
+There are three Molecular Biology of Cancer workshops, three Molecular Neuroscience workshops, two Molecular Immunology workshops, one Molecular Biology of Aging workshop and one Bioinformatics of Cancer workshop, held concurrently at the University of California, Berkeley and the University of California, San Diego during summer 2020.
+Molecular Biology of Cancer and Molecular Neuroscience workshops will be held 6/7-6/19 and 6/21-7/3 at UC Berkeley, and from 7/12-7/24 at UC San Diego.
+Molecular Immunology workshops are 6/7-6/19 at UC Berkeley and 7/12-7/24 at UC San Diego.
+Molecular Biology of Aging and Bioinformatics of cancer are 6/21-7/3 at UC Berkeley and the Biomedical Research workshop will be held at our facility in Berkeley, CA 7/27-8/14.
+Fall/winter workshops are also available (see below).
 Please note that the Rosetta Institute’s workshops are not sponsored by the University of California.